pupenasan/PACFramework/base/1_1_requir_en.md

+This text was translated using Google Translate.
+You can comment on the translation in [this topic](https://github.com/pupenasan/PACFramework/issues/52)

 ## 1.1 Prerequisites and main ideas

 Requirements for the functionality of the framework are formed as a result of the analysis of the requirements for the functioning of ICS for various purposes, the problems of their development, commissioning and operation.
 Among them are the following: